 Equipment you Need for Making Kombucha

 Making kombucha tea at home is easy, and it only requires a few pieces of equipment to get started.
-You can learn more about choosing the best equipment for making kombucha in this article, but in short, you will need:
+You can learn more about choosing the best kombucha supplies in this article, but in short, you will need:

 - Quart-Size Glass Jar

 - Something to secure the cover to the jar (rubber band or canning jar rings work well)